Canon 1D X Mark II vs Panasonic FZ2500

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-Reasons to prefer the Panasonic Lumix DMC-FZ2500:
+Arguments in favor of the Panasonic Lumix DMC-FZ2500:

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Less disturbing: Has an electronic shutter option for completely silent shooting.

 - Ready to shoot: Comes with an integrated lens, while the 1DX Mark II requires a separate lens.

 - More compact: Is smaller (138x102mm vs 158x168mm) and will fit more readily into a bag.